miraheze/mw-config/README.md

 # Contributing

 Pull requests are welcome!
-Please read [contributing.md](.github/CONTRIBUTING.md) for more information!
+Please read [our contributing guide](.github/CONTRIBUTING.md) for more information!

 # Issues